rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 | 5      | Enable or disable backup management (0:not backed up, 1:backed up)                                |
 | 6      | Check order when checking the SF with the `fsck` command (0:no check, 1:priority, 2:not priority) |

-The `mount -a` command allows new mounts to be taken into account without rebooting.
+The `mount -a` command allows you to mount automatically based on the contents of the configuration file `/etc/fstab`, The mounted information is then written to `/etc/mtab`.
-They are then written to the `/etc/mtab` file which contains the current mounts.

 !!!
 Warning

     Only the mount points listed in `/etc/fstab` will be mounted on reboot.
+Generally speaking, we do not recommend writing USB flash disk and removable hard drives to the `/etc/fstab` file, because when the external device is unplugged and rebooted, the system will prompt that the device cannot be found, resulting in a failure to boot.
+So what am I supposed to do?
+Temporary mount, for example:

+    ```bash
+    Shell > mkdir /mnt/usb
+    Shell > mount -t  vfat  /dev/sdb1  /mnt/usb

+    # Read the information of the USB flash disk
+    Shell > cd /mnt/usb/

+    # When not needed, execute the following command to pull out the USB flash disk
+    Shell > umount /mnt/usb
+    ```

+!!! info

     It is possible to make a copy of the `/etc/mtab` file or to copy its contents to `/etc/fstab`.
+    If you want to view the UUID of the device partition number, type the following command: `lsblk -o name,uuid`.
+UUID is the abbreviation of `Universally Unique Identifier`.

 ### Mount management commands